Falconry at Hama Rikyu Gardens

 After an Aikido display, the falconry exhibit began.
 The birds’ owners put on a great show.
 They started off with a walk around, showing the birds to the crowd and that was followed by them sending birds to each other’s arms.
 A few volunteers were also pulled from the crowd and taught a few basic skills too.
 The highlight of the exhibit was one bird had been carried to the upper floors of a ten-storey building about five hundred meters away, over a road out of the park.
 A trainer signalled it, and then it flew to a simulated target in front of the crowd to carry out a perfect kill!
 I thought it was quite incredible.

 As for photographing the birds, it’s quite easy, as long as they are on their trainer’s arm, or on a perch and standing still!
 When they are in flight it is an entirely different matter, because they are quite fast and small.
 I used my 55-200 mm lens in continuous focus and high-speed burst mode to get as many pictures as possible in the hope of getting some nice pictures.

 That worked out quite nicely, but it wasn’t ideal.
-A long lens combined with some more experience with this type of photography would have been nice.
+A lens longer than the one I had, combined with some more experience with this type of photography would have been nice.
 Maybe if I’m good all this year, Santa might be kind to me next Christmas.

 One thing I found quite interesting, was that most of the falcon trainers seemed to be women.
 To be honest, I quite wrongly assumed it was going to be more of a man’s sport.
 Wrong again Rohan!